TTFH/Teardown-Converter/README.md

 Type: `make`
 You can find the execulable in the `release` folder

+## Know Bugs
+- Some shapes are rotated 90° on the y axis from the correct position.
+- There are some lines on the terrain where tiles are split a few voxels apart.
+- Joints are all over the place and not on the correct location.

 ## Task list
 #### Add the next attributes to the xml file:
 - [ ] Shape collide